 - The area of Timahoe South. - EPA IPC Licence Ref.
 P0503-01.
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
 Timahoe South is part of the Allen Lullymore group. - The current condition of Timahoe South This site has gravity drainage. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog. - A significant part of the site has already largely vegetated and largely stabilised and is also used for a variety of land-uses.
 These areas are considered rehabilitated.
 Rehabilitation will be targeted to those areas that are not considered stabilized (bare peat). - To minimise potential impacts on neighbouring land.
 Some boundary drains around Timahoe South will be left unblocked as blocking boundary drains could affect adjacent land. - Current land-use.
 Part of the site is used for waste management infrastructure.
 The Drehid Facility is not considered as part of the scope of the rehabilitation plan. - Future land-use.
-Peatland rehabilitation will be integrated with the proposed future renewable energy project.
+Peatland rehabilitation will be integrated with the proposed future renewable energy project and the pipeline for the proposed Water Supply Project Eastern and Midlands Region.